santosguerra/cloudflare-ga4/README.md

-# Google analytics
+# Google Analytics 4

-Add google analytics to your website
+Add GA4 to your website

 ## Features

 Features
 1. Add google analytic to your website (free)
-2. Add difference tracker_id for mutiple sub-domain (pro)
 3. New feature request are always weclome